 SUMMARY: This notice of proposed rulemaking provides rules concerning the limitation on the deduction for business interest expense after amendment of the Internal Revenue Code (Code) by the provisions commonly known as the Tax Cuts and Jobs Act, which was enacted on December 22, 2017, and the Coronavirus Aid, Relief, and Economic Security Act, which was enacted on March 27, 2020.
-Specifically, these proposed regulations provide rules that characterize interest expense associated with debt proceeds of partnerships and S corporations (passthrough entities), including where debt is used to fund distributions and debt proceeds of partners or shareholders allocated to the acquisition of an interest in a passthrough entity.
-Additionally, these proposed regulations provide rules under which taxpayers may choose to apply a different computational method in determining certain adjustments to tentative taxable income, and rules under which certain dividends paid by regulated investment companies (RICs) may be treated by shareholders as interest income for purposes of section 163(j).
-These proposed regulations also provide rules under which taxpayers would be limited in applying the corporate look-through provisions to lower-tier entities for purposes of section 163(j)(7).
-These proposed regulations also provide rules clarifying the application of the limitation on the deduction for business interest expense in the context of (1) lending transactions between a partnership and a partner (selfcharged lending transactions); (2) partnerships engaged in trades or businesses that are not passive activities and in which certain partners of the partnership do not materially participate; (3) publicly traded partnerships; (4) certain section 734(b) adjustments; and (5) tiered partnership structures.
-These proposed regulations provide rules for how the business interest deduction limitation rules under section 163(j) apply to United States shareholders, as defined in section 951(b), of controlled foreign corporations, as defined in section 957(a), and to foreign persons with effectively connected income in the United States.
-These proposed regulations also provide guidance regarding the definition of real property development and real property redevelopment, and the definition of a syndicate for purposes of sections 163(j) and 1256.
-Finally, these proposed regulations provide guidance under section 163(j)(10)

-regarding the treatment of excess business interest expense allocated to a partner in a taxable year beginning in 2019, and the election to use ATI from the last taxable year beginning in 2019 to determine a taxpayer's section 163(j) limitation for a taxable year beginning in 2020.
+Specifically, these proposed regulations address application of the limitation in contexts involving passthrough entities, regulated investment companies (RICs), United States shareholders of controlled foreign corporations, and foreign persons with effectively connected income in the United States.
+These proposed regulations also provide guidance regarding the definitions of real property development, real property redevelopment, and a syndicate.
 These proposed regulations affect taxpayers that have business interest expense, particularly passthrough entities, their partners and shareholders, as well as foreign corporations and their United States shareholders and foreign persons with effectively connected income.
-These proposed regulations also affect RICs that have business interest income, RIC shareholders that have business interest expense, and members of a consolidated group.
+These proposed regulations also affect RICs that have business interest income, RIC shareholders that have business interest expense, and members of a consolidated submissions via the Federal eRulemaking Portal at www.regulations.gov (indicate IRS and REG-107911-18) by following the online instructions for submitting comments.

-DATES: Written or electronic comments and requests for a public hearing must be received by [INSERT DATE 60 DAYS AFTER DATE OF FILING FOR PUBLIC INSPECTION WITH THE OFFICE OF THE FEDERAL REGISTER], which is 60 days after the date of filing for public inspection with the Office of the Federal Register.
-ADDRESSES: Commenters are strongly encouraged to submit public comments electronically.
-Submit electronic submissions via the Federal eRulemaking Portal at www.regulations.gov (indicate IRS and REG-107911-18) by following the online instructions for submitting comments.
 Once submitted to the Federal eRulemaking Portal, comments cannot be edited or withdrawn.
 The IRS expects to have limited personnel available to process public comments that are submitted on paper through mail.
-The Department of the Treasury (Treasury Department) and the IRS will publish for public availability any comment submitted electronically, and when practicable on paper, to its public docket.
+The Department of the Treasury (Treasury Department) and the IRS will publish for public availability any comment submitted electronically, and when practicable on paper, to its public

+DATES: Written or electronic comments and requests for a public hearing must be received by November 2, 2020, which is 60 days after the date of filing for public inspection with the Office of the Federal Register.

+ADDRESSES: Commenters are strongly encouraged to submit public comments electronically.
+Submit electronic

-Send paper submissions to: CC:PA:LPD:PR (REG-107911-18), Room 5203, Internal
+Send paper submissions to: CC:PA:LPD:PR (REG-107911-18), Room 5203, Internal Revenue Service, P.O.
+Box 7604, Ben Franklin Station, Washington, DC 20044.

-Revenue Service, P.O.
-Box 7604, Ben Franklin Station, Washington, D.C.
-20044.
-FOR FURTHER INFORMATION CONTACT: Concerning §1.163(j)-1, Steven Harrison, (202) 317-6842, Michael Chin, (202) 317-6842 or John Lovelace, (202) 317-5363; concerning §1.163(j)-2, Sophia Wang, (202) 317-4890 or John Lovelace, (202) 317-5363, concerning §1.163-14, §1.163(j)-6, or §1.469-9, William Kostak, (202) 317-5279 or Anthony McQuillen, (202) 317-5027; concerning §1.163-15, Sophia Wang, (202) 317-4890; concerning §1.163(j)-7 or §1.163(j)-8, Azeka J. Abramoff, (202) 317-3800 or Raphael J. Cohen, (202) 317-6938, concerning §1.1256(e)-2, Sophia Wang, (202) 317-4890 or Pamela Lew, (202) 317-7053; concerning submissions of comments and/or requests for a public hearing, Regina L. Johnson, (202) 317-5177 (not toll-free numbers).
+FOR FURTHER INFORMATION CONTACT:

+Concerning § 1.163(j)-1, Steven Harrison, (202) 317-6842, Michael Chin, (202) 317-6842 or John Lovelace, (202) 317-5363; concerning § 1.163(j)-2 Sophia Wang, (202) 317-4890 or John Lovelace, (202) 317-5363, concerning § 1.163-14, § 1.163(j)-6, or § 1.469-9, William Kostak, (202) 317-5279 or Anthony McQuillen, (202) 317-5027; concerning § 1.163-15, Sophia Wang, (202) 317-4890; concerning § 1.163(j)-7 or § 1.163(j)-8, Azeka J. Abramoff, (202) 317-3800 or Raphael J. Cohen, (202) 317-6938, concerning § 1.1256(e)-2, Sophia Wang, (202) 317-4890 or Pamela Lew, (202) 317-7053; concerning submissions of comments and/or requests for a public hearing, Regina L. Johnson, (202) 317-5177 (not toll-free numbers).